Ad Noctum: Chapter 7

 “Well, no, but—”

-“Knock it off,” Telford snapped.
+“Knock it off,” Telford ordered.

 “You know what, Rush?”
 Telford snapped.
 “Structurally, you’re—”

-“Those look carnivorous,” Telford said, darkly.
+“Those look carnivorous,” Telford said.

 “A modified Ancient lifesigns detector,” Telford said.